MicrosoftDocs/terminal/TerminalDocs/troubleshooting.md

 ```

 > [!IMPORTANT]
-> On newer versions of Windows, `startingDirectory` can accept Linux-style paths in [Windows Terminal Preview](https://aka.ms/terminal-preview).
+> On newer versions of Windows, `startingDirectory` can accept Linux-style paths.

 ## Setting the tab title